Prathyu-Alekhya/sql-DWH-project/README.md

    - Overall, this experience improved both my technical skills and the way I think about data architecture and workflow management.

 # 👋 About Me
-Hi, I'm Aleks — a Data Automation Specialist with a passion for all things data.
+Hi, I'm Prathyusha Raparthi — a Data Automation Specialist with a passion for all things data.
 I'm always looking for opportunities to broaden my knowledge and explore new tools, technologies, and concepts in the data space.
 This project is part of my ongoing journey to keep learning and growing in the field.
 🔗 Feel free to connect with me on LinkedIn https://www.linkedin.com/in/aleksandra-petrova-a582351b2/